Our teams’ findings and conclusions:

 Economically viable model

-- All our research confirm that from an economical standpoint, the Autonomous Minibus (AM) model is perfectly viable.
+- All our research confirm that from an economic standpoint, the Automated Minibus (AM) model is perfectly viable.

 - For a specific scenario in 2040 in Geneva, total savings from replacing 18% of the current modal share of private vehicles (expected situation at this date) with AMs is around 6’455 M€.

 Capital and operation expenditures / external costs savings